rombrew/phobia/doc/MotorTuning.md

 ## Brake function

-If you need holding brake function in combination of current control then enable this.
+If you need holding brake function in combination with current control then enable this.
 It is activated when current setpoint is negative.
 Brake current is limited by absolute value of setpoint, so brake is proportional.